dcgza3326VictoriaRamos/mon/README.md

 Optimized algorithm for better efficiency - build 303 Updated dependencies to latest versions - 967
 Code cleanup and formatting - build 368
+Updated README with new instructions - update 47